Spy-Shifty/BrokenBricksECS/README.md

 # BrokenBricksECS - Entity Component System for C# and Unity3D
 This ECS System is a rebuild of Unity3D upcoming Entity Component System.
-Special thanks to Joachim Ante from Unity3D and his hole team!
+Special thanks to Joachim Ante from Unity3D and his whole team!
 They inspired me to rebuild there system.
 Because I could not wait to use it!

 ---